semik/thunderbird-userChrome/README.md

 Thunderbird 78 started using light green for account name in folder panel which has quite low contrast for me.
 I've discovered how to change the color of a new message in the message panel, the color of a folder in the folder tree but I'm still [struggling with the color of account](https://support.mozilla.org/cs/questions/1319249).
 See [colors.css](colors.css).

 ## Plugins

+### Nostalgy++

+[Manage emails / Nostalgy++](https://addons.thunderbird.net/en-US/thunderbird/addon/nostalgy_ng/) essential plugin!
+I can't use TB without it.
+I'm using it for moving email into a folder only by the keyboard.

+### Simple Mail Redirection

+[Simple Mail Redirection](https://addons.thunderbird.net/en-US/thunderbird/addon/simple-mail-redirection/) Bunce from Pine - essential if you are using RT or a similar ticketing system but users keep sending emails directly to your personal email.

+### DKIM Verifier

+[DKIM Verifier](https://addons.thunderbird.net/en-US/thunderbird/addon/dkim-verifier/) a tool used for verification of automatic signatures from domains.